HMS Vanguard (1870): Design and construction

 Vanguard was 280 ft long between perpendiculars.
 She had a beam of 54 ft and a draught of 22 ft forward and 23 ft aft.
 The ship normally displaced 6,010 LT.

 Propulsion

-Vanguard was with two sets of 2-cylinder horizontal single expansion, return connecting-rod and 6 rectangular boilers that drove twin screws.
+Vanguard had two sets of 2-cylinder horizontal single expansion, return connecting-rod and 6 rectangular boilers that drove twin screws.
 The engine had a total designed output of 4830 ihp which gave Vanguard a maximum speed of 14.65 kn.

 Armament

 Her armament consisted of ten 9 in 12-ton MLR guns all in a two-tier central battery where six were on MD and two on UD.
 Furthermore she had four 6 in/64-pounder (71 cwt) MLR on UD, with two forward and two aft and six 20-pounder guns for saluting.